-Second, European financial markets were affected by the same rise in risk premiums and the same demand for liquidity as the U.S. markets.
-The rush to liquidity because of insolvency fears caused financing difficulties for a number of European banks.
-In September 2007, depositors started massive withdrawals from the British bank Northern Rock, which had relied on the wholesale financing market.2
+As a second channel European financial markets were affected by the same rise in risk premiums and the same demand for liquidity as the U.S. markets.
+Rush to liquidity as a result of fear of insolvency caused financing difficulties for a number of European banks.
+In September 2007 depositors started massive withdrawals from the British bank Northern Rock which had relied on the wholesale financing market.2

-The European Central Bank reacted early to the difficulties in the wholesale financing markets by suspending a rise in its policy rate, which was expected to take place in September 2007.
+The European Central Bank reacted early to the difficulties in the wholesale financing markets by suspending a rise in its policy rate which was expected to take place in September 2007.
 In addition, the European Central Bank reacted through a large increase in its lending facilities for banks.
-Also in September 2007, the Bank of England and several other central banks decided to lower their policy rates.
-In December 2007, further cuts in policy rates were implemented.
-The U.S. Federal Reserve (Fed) introduced similar measures in the United States.
+In September 2007, the Bank of England and several other central banks decided to lower their policy rates.
+Further cuts in policy rates were implemented from December 2007.
+The Federal Reserve introduced similar measures in the US.